It’s frustrating walking into a thrift store and not finding anything good. I hate leaving empty-handed. Don’t you?

 - Candle sticks – Glue them on to thrifted plates to make cake stands and serving plates.

-- Small porcelain or plastic figurines – Just spray paint them, especially if they have awesome shapes but are faded and ugly otherwise 🙂
+- Small porcelain or plastic figurines – Just spray paint them, especially if they have awesome shapes but are faded and ugly otherwise.
+I loved how these bronze bird bookends turned out.

 - Old cameras – Buy some old bright spray paint and spray paint old cameras, arranging them on your bookshelf or somewhere visually interesting.